grantba/disney_movie_watchlist_app/spec.md

     Movie has_and_belongs_to_many :watchlists, through: :movie_watchlists

  ☑ The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
-    Movie has_many :users, through: :watchlists
+    Movie has_many :users, through: :reviews
-    User has_many :movies, through: :watchlists
+    User has_many :movies, through: :reviews
-    The user can submit the category_type for their watchlist
+    The user can submit a rating and description for their review

  ☑ Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
     Review validates rating and description